2014 Stanley Cup playoffs: Television

-In Canada, the Stanley Cup Playoffs were broadcast by CBC, TSN and RDS, with each network having exclusive broadcast rights to selected series throughout, and CBC having exclusive rights to the finals.
-This season marked the final playoffs broadcast by TSN and RDS, as Rogers Media, Sportsnet and TVA took over national broadcast rights to the NHL beginning in the 2014–15 season (although CBC went on to air Rogers-produced coverage of the playoffs and finals).
-Due to scheduling conflicts with a Toronto Raptors NBA playoff game on TSN, game three of the Rangers-Flyers first round series on April 22 was moved to Sportsnet 360—a sister network of the future rightsholder, and joined in progress by TSN following the game.
+In Canada, this was the final year that English-language coverage of the Stanley Cup playoffs were broadcast by CBC and TSN, and French-language telecasts were on RDS and RDS2.
+This included the sixth and final year that CBC and TSN selected the rights to individual series in the first three rounds using a draft-like setup.
+CBC then held exclusive English-language coverage rights to the Stanley Cup Final.
+Rogers Media via Sportsnet and TVA then took over national broadcast rights to the NHL beginning in the 2014–15 season (although CBC went on to air Rogers-produced coverage of the playoffs and finals).
+Due to scheduling conflicts with a Toronto Raptors NBA playoff game on TSN, game three of the Rangers–Flyers first-round series on April 22 was moved to Sportsnet 360—a sister network of the future rightsholder, and joined in progress by TSN following the game.

 In the United States, all playoff games were nationally televised by either NBCSN, CNBC, NHL Network, or NBC.
 During the first round, these telecasts co-existed with those of regional rightsholders, after which NBC had exclusive rights to the remaining games.